mehtameet2802/Synapse/README.md

-This reepository has been created by me to submit tasks for Synapse recruitment
+This repository has been created by me to submit tasks for Synapse recruitment